Mahmoud-Moh/Function-Plotter/README.md

 ## Instructions

 If you need further assistance on how to use the application or encounter any issues, you can refer to the "Instructions" page.
 It contains important guidelines and examples for valid and invalid functions.

-## Note

-Please note that this application was last updated in 2021, and the technology landscape might have changed since then.
-If you encounter any compatibility issues or have suggestions for improvements, feel free to contribute or open an issue on GitHub.

-## Credits

-This application was created by [Your Name].
-You can find the source code and contribute on GitHub: [GitHub Repository URL]

----

-The code provided above demonstrates a simple Plotter application that uses PySide2 for the GUI and Matplotlib for plotting.
-You can create a GitHub repository and include the code in a file named `plotter.py`.
-Add the necessary setup and installation instructions in the README to help users set up and run the application.
-Make sure to replace `[Your Name]` and `[GitHub Repository URL]` with your actual name and GitHub repository URL, respectively.

-Additionally, you might want to add screenshots or images to the README to provide users with a visual representation of the application's interface.
-Feel free to customize the README to suit your preferences and include any additional information that might be helpful to potential users and contributors.